alipannu12121/icp/intl.en-US/Before ICP Filing/Read and understand the ICP regulations/ICP Filing regulations for northern China/ICP filing regulations for Hebei.md

 -   The entity leader must be filled out with the name of the legal representative.
 Foreign citizens cannot apply for an ICP filing.
 -   From 00:00 on January 1, 2018, the relevant authorities start performing domain name verification for all submitted website ICP filing applications. , see
 -   The name of the domain name holder must be consistent with the enterprise name or the name of the legal representative.
--   For more information about website naming, in the ICP filing documentation[see Enterprise website naming requirements](https://help.aliyun.com/knowledge_detail/36948.html#title-yw5-zl7-utv) \(available in Chinese only\).
+-   For more information about website naming, in the ICP filing documentation [see Enterprise website naming requirements](https://help.aliyun.com/knowledge_detail/36948.html#title-yw5-zl7-utv) \(available in Chinese only\).
 -   The domain name must be valid for more than three months.

  **Required materials**